Itvisors/mendix-NativeCustomScrollView/README.md

 ## Basic usage
 Place content in the basic content drop zone of the widget.
 Everytime the trigger date is updated, the scrollview will scroll to the top.

+## Basic content, pull to refresh only
+No need for the trigger date to be configured, just place content in the basic content drop zone of the widget and configure the pull to refresh action

 ## List
 - Configure the datasource
 - Add list content
-- Configure the Scroll to item attribute if you want to scroll to a specific item.
+- Configure the Scroll to item attribute if you want to scroll to a specific item
-- Content placed in the basic content drop zone will be rendered as well.
+- Content placed in the basic content drop zone will be rendered as well
+- Optionally configure pull to refresh, vertical scroll direction only

 ### Scrolling to items in the list
 Set the GUID of the datasource item you want the widget to scroll into view.
 The item will be positioned at the top of the visible area, unless there are not enough entries coming after it to fill the visible area.
 In that case the list will be scrolled to the end.